 And once their thought process is disrupted, it’s harder to get them back on track.
 So you need to grab your visitors’ attention immediately… and keep it.

 So how do you stop the “Squirrel Effect”?

-Well the answer is simple, but first you have to understand that you have a maximum of 3 seconds to grab a visitor’s attention when they arrive at your webpage.
-Because of this fact, talking about yourself, your company or your product too much – or worse,droning on about something entirely irrelevant are all conversion killers.
+Well, the answer is simple.
+First, you have to understand that you have 3 seconds maximum to grab a visitor’s attention when they arrive at your webpage.
+Because of this fact, talking about yourself, your company, or your product too much – or worse, droning on about something entirely irrelevant are all conversion killers.

 The answer is, you have to make it all about them.

 In those vital few seconds when a visitor arrives.
 You must join the conversation going on in their heads and quickly answer these three questions:

 1. Do I think that this site has what I’m searching for?